douglasgreen/news/2025/03/07/en.md

 ### Trump's Letter to Iran: A New Attempt at Nuclear Negotiations

 In a surprising move, President Donald Trump announced that he has sent a letter to Iran's Supreme Leader, Ayatollah Ali Khamenei, urging the country to engage in negotiations over its nuclear program.
 Trump emphasized that Iran has two choices: negotiate a deal or face military action.
 This comes after the U.S. withdrew from the 2015 nuclear agreement during Trump's first term.
 While Trump hopes for a peaceful resolution, Iran has yet to confirm receipt of the letter, and its leaders remain skeptical of engaging with the U.S. under the current "maximum pressure" policy.
-The situation remains tense as both nations navigate the complex dynamics of nuclear diplomacy [1][4].
+The situation remains tense as both nations navigate the complex dynamics of nuclear diplomacy.

 ### Columbia University Faces Major Funding Cuts Amid Antisemitism Allegations